Kesari (2019 film): Plot

-Ishar Singh is a havildar in the Sikh Regiment of the British Indian Army.
+Ishar Singh is a havaldaar in the Sikh Regiment of the British Indian Army.
 His superior and commander is an arrogant British officer, who deems all Indians to be cowards, and is jealous of Ishar Singh because of his superior fighting skills.

 The regiment is posted at Gulistan Fort, on the border between British-held territory and the Afghan border.
-Once, while on a border patrol, the troops see a group of Afghan tribesmen, led by one Saidullah, on the verge of killing a married Afghan woman because she refuses to accept her husband, who has been chosen by her family without her consent.
+Once, while on a border patrol, the troops see a group of Pashtun Afghan tribesmen, led by one Saidullah, on the verge of killing a married Afghan woman because she refuses to accept her husband, who has been chosen by her family without her consent.
 The British officer refuses to intervene and save the woman saying she is an Afghan citizen and does not reside in British territory; and since it is a family matter pertaining to tribal custom, and the policy of the British Raj is to not interfere in such matters.
 In defiance of the orders of his officer, Ishar Singh goes ahead and intervenes, fights off the tribesmen, and rescues the woman by killing her husband.

 The British officer writes a strong report informing his commanding officer, who sits at the nearby Lockhart fort, of Ishar Singh's disobedience and insubordination.
 Soon enough, the Afghans attack the British-controlled Gulistan fort, but are held at bay by Ishar Singh who fights valiantly, killing many Afghans.
 Nevertheless, Ishar Singh is blamed by his superiors for his actions which caused the breach of peace with the Afghans.
 He is given a punishment transfer to Saragarhi fort, which sits between Gulistan and Lockhart forts, and enables communication between them.
 Ishar Singh duly travels to Saragarhi fort, where he finds the troop in a mess.
 He enforces discipline by punishing all to stay without food for an entire week.
 The troops are furious at first, but later begins to respect Ishar Singh after learning that he too was living without food.
 Meanwhile, Saidullah forms an alliance between the Afghan tribes and motivates them to mount an attack on British territories as a unified force.
 Ishar Singh and Lal Singh go to a nearby village in search of their informant who hadn't reported to them for over three days.